Peter Dutton, Liberal's leader

 SA's Yorke Peninsula has a huge potential for wind power, but the existing power transmission line is incapable of handling more renewable electricity than from than this moderately sized wind farm.

-Mr Dutton makes a fool of himself on offshore wind power
+Mr Dutton makes a fool of himself over offshore wind power

 Either Peter Dutton is ignorant or unethical, or both.
 He is either ignorant enough to not know that offshore turbines killing whales is a myth, or he is unethical enough to repeat lies when he believes it will serve his purpose to do so.